Vivendi CEO says no plan to take over Mediaset

 * A merger between Mediaset and Telecom Italia "is not our goal and is not on our agenda."

-* Vivendi open to discuss all options to rebuild trust after misunderstanding over its intentions regarding Mediaset.

-* The original contract related to Mediaset Premium cannot be honoured because it is no longer thinkable to separate the group's pay-TV arm from Mediaset, based on Mediaset Premium's financials.
+* The original contract with Mediaset Premium cannot be honoured because it is no longer thinkable to separate the group's pay-TV arm from Mediaset, based on Mediaset Premium's financials.

-* Vivendi sent a letter to Mediaset on May 20 to explain the situation and ask it to find a solution that would take into account the different figures.
+* Vivendi sent a letter to Mediaset on May 20 to explain the situation and ask them to find a solution that would take into account the different figures